 How will the card application work?

 The scheme is backed by some of the most senior clinicians in the UK.
-Cancard is partnering with Primary Care Cannabis Network (PCCN) which is run by practicing NHS GP Dr. Leon Barron.
+Cancard is partnering with Primary Care Cannabis Network (PCCN) which is run by practising NHS GP Dr Leon Barron.

 The PCCN believes that GPs are well placed to become key prescribers for medicinal cannabis and are working with Cancard to help disseminate scientific information to every patient’s doctor to increase their knowledge base.